jel-massih/BombastEngine/README.md

 * lua-5.2.3

 <b>Optional Engine Dependencies:</b>
-* PhysX 3.3.2 (behind USE_PHYSX Preprocessor Flag.
-Disabled by default.)
+* PhysX 3.3.2 (Required to use PhysX as Physics Library.
+By Deafult PhysX is disabled, with BombastPhysics library enabled.)

 <b>Editor Dependencies</b>
 * Qt 5.6 Beta